Grilled Chicken with Tarragon-Mustard Marinade

 - To get nice criss-cross grill marks, lay chicken breasts at a diagonal to grill slats.
-(I turn the temperature guage down to slightly below high when the grill marks first start to show.)
+(I turn the temperature down to slightly above medium-high when the grill marks first start to show.)

 - After about 4 minutes (or when you see grill marks) rotate chicken 90 degrees to get second set of marks.

 - Cook about 4 more minutes on first side (until second marks show) then turn and cook 6-8 minutes on second side.

 - Chicken is done when it feels firm, but not hard to the touch, and is well browned.

 - Actual cooking time will vary depending on grill temperature, but I cooked the chicken in the photo 15 minutes at medium-high most of the time.